History of Dedham, Massachusetts, 1635–1699: Utopian commune

 Like its surrounding communities, Dedham's early culture was much like the English villages where its original settlers were born and small agricultural communities all over Europe.
 A number of the customs and institutions in the town were direct transplants from contemporary English villages.
 However, as a settlement of English Puritans who escaped oppression to settle in the wilderness, "Dedham was peculiarly American."

 It was originally intended to be a Utopian society along the lines of the later Amana Colonies, Oneida Community, and Brook Farm.
 In "its first years, the town was more than a place to live; it was a spiritual community."
 Its distinctive characteristics created what has been described as a "Christian Utopian Closed Corporate Community":

 Christian because they saw Christian love as the force which would most completely unite their community.
-Utopian because theirs was a highly conscious attempt to build the most prefect possible community, as perfectly united, perfectly at peace, and perfectly ordered as man could arrange.
+Utopian because theirs was a highly conscious attempt to build the most perfect possible community, as perfectly united, perfectly at peace, and perfectly ordered as man could arrange.
 Closed because its membership was selected while outsiders were treated with suspicion or rejected altogether.
 And Corporate because the commune demanded the loyalty of its members, offering in exchange privileges which could be obtained only through membership, not the least of which were peace and good order.

 Each of the original settlers pledged to live out Christian love in their daily lives.
 Each was also expected to be united in this love as it was designed to bring about a deep and abiding peace throughout the whole community.
 Inquiries could also be made into the private lives of townsmen, and adjustments ordered when a resident's life was not as virtuous as the community felt it should be.